dcunited001/dcunited001.github.io/_drafts/5000bc-reincarnation.md

         the role of the Creator or God
 - death of a culture. architecture as a symbol of cultural legacy.

+### (Systems of Naming)

-- why did they choose their system of names?
+- why and how did earlier peoples choose their system of names?
   - how did this evolve? what was first? was any one thing first?
   - why did people think to name themselves after names of things in the world?